Apprenticeship

 2. Stage 2: A formal observation of teaching by the employing headteacher, a skills scan, and an interview with SCITT representatives and the employing school’s headteacher.

-All PGTA candidates must have prior agreement from their employing school, confirming their support for the apprentice’s commitment to the programme.
-The SCITT will be unable to accept applications from candidates who are not supported by an employing school.
-Schools should contact [email protected] to discuss supporting apprenticeship applicants.
+All PGTA candidates must have prior agreement from their employing school, confirming their support for the apprentice’s commitment to the programme – please ensure that your Headteacher is in contact with us to confirm their support of your application.
+We will be unable to accept applications from candidates who are not supported by an employing school.

 Financial Information

-• Apprentice Salary: Minimum pay of UQ1 on the Unqualified Teacher Pay Scale, beginning 30th June 2025 for a minimum of 12 months.
+• Apprentice Salary: Minimum pay of UQ1 on the Unqualified Teacher Pay Scale, for the full academic year

 • Training Costs: £9,000 covered by the apprenticeship levy, requested by employing schools, so no cost to applicants or schools.